-BSC2085C Human Anatomy and Physiology I 4.0 credit hours BSC2086C Human Anatomy and Physiology II 4.0 credit hours
+BSC2085C Human Anatomy and Physiology I 4.0 credit hours

 Medical Administrative Billing and Coding

 Spanish Associate of Science in Medical Administrative Billing and Coding

 For program information in Spanish, please refer to the Spanish edition of this catalog.

 Keiser University's Associate of Science degree in Medical Administrative Billing & Coding prepares students to assign accurate medical codes for diagnostic procedures and other services offered by healthcare practitioners.
 Students will learn various clerical and administrative functions that relate to insurance claims, compliance, & reimbursement.